Code-Institute-Submissions/psnaz-battleships-game_DecResub/README.md

 ## Notes

-Unfortunately, I was not able to use my mentor’s help for this project as it took me much longer to go through the study materials.
-By then I felt it was pointless to start scheduling mentoring sessions.
-Also, I changed my mentor after the project 2 submission, so I only managed to schedule an introductory session.
-Also, later on my mentor’s availability around 2 weeks before Easter was very limited and I therefore decided to proceed with my project without my mentor’s help which obviously was not ideal.
-I read the Project 3 Portfolio Guide and once I completed the Love Sandwiches walkthrough project decided to learn how to make the Battleship game rather than project focused on processing data.
-I mistakenly thought that the aim was to learn how to make the Battleship game and that’s why I watched quite a few tutorials and then decided to follow one () that I thought was well structured  despite having a bug because I was confident that I could fix it and possibly add to the game if I have a reasonable amount of time left.

 I was able to fix the bug (if user pressed enter which was a string with an empty space’ the app crashed) with some help of tutoring.

-Unfortunately, I came across  the Portfolio Project scope( Project Portfolio  Portfolio 3  Portfolio Project Scope)just two days before the project deadline which was too late so I am very concerned that my project doesn’t contain enough code produced just by myself.

 -----